 Humanity urgently needs to rethink its relationship with nature, in order to halt and reverse the alarming degradation of the natural world.
 Business leaders have a crucial role to play, by putting nature at the core of their processes and decision-making and systematically identifying, assessing, mitigating and disclosing nature-related risks to avoid severe consequences.
 Businesses can and must protect and restore nature.

-Despite an increasing focus on nature loss, there is still a limited understanding of why it matters to businesses and what the private sector can do about it.
 The World Economic Forum is launching a series of New Nature Economy (NNE) reports in 2020, making the business and economic case for safeguarding nature.
 The series aims to catalyse public-private momentum in 2020, with a focus on the UN Convention on Biological Diversity and its milestone summit (COP15) in Kunming, China, and the related Business for Nature mobilization.

 Nature Risk Rising, the first report in the NNE series, explains how nature-related risks matter to business, why they must be urgently mainstreamed into risk management strategies and why it is vital to prioritize the protection of nature’s assets and services within the broader global economic growth agenda.

-The 15th edition of the World Economic Forum’s Global Risks Report is published as critical risks are gaining momentum.
 The global economy is facing an increased risk of stagnation, climate change is striking harder and more rapidly than expected, and fragmented cyberspace threatens the full potential of next-generation technologies — all while citizens worldwide protest political and economic conditions and voice concerns about systems that exacerbate inequality.
 The challenges before us demand immediate collective action, but fractures within the global community appear to be widening.
 Stakeholders need to act quickly and with purpose within an unsettled global landscape.

 Read The Full Story